prisma/nuxt-prisma/README.md

 </script>
 ```

-### `usePrismaClient()`
+### Option B: `usePrismaClient()`
 This module exposes a [Nuxt composable](https://nuxt.com/docs/guide/directory-structure/composables) that is auto-imported inside your Vue files.

 This composable is using [Prisma Client](https://www.prisma.io/docs/orm/reference/prisma-client-reference) under the hood via a Nuxt plugin.
 It gives access to the Prisma Client in your Vue components.

 ```vue
 <script lang="ts" setup>